a-saf/flight-booking/README.md

 * open a browser and navigate to `http://<your_host>/api/explorer` to see the OpenAPI UI
 * if you want to use the API Connect integration endpoint, navigate to `http://<your_host>/ibm/api/explorer` and use the credentials defined in your server.xml (admin/admin)

-## Deploy locally in an application server (outside of a container)
+## Deploy locally in an application server
 * download the application server (Liberty) jar from https://developer.ibm.com/wasdev/downloads/
 * create a new server by running `wlp/bin server create myServer`
 * copy the file `flight-booking/deployment_artifacts/server.xml` into `wlp/usr/servers/myServer`